This is the complete guide to magnets for magnet fishing.

 Getting the right magnet may be an easy task giving the multitude of options out there.
 Therefore, we have outlined and explained the features to look out for in a magnet before putting your cash on it, no matter how cheaply it comes.

 Of course, the material that goes into making the magnet will determine how well it can hold its end.
 The best magnets to go for are those constructed from neodymium, iron, and boron alloys.
 The combination results in a neodymium (NdFeB) magnet.

 These kinds of magnets are created to deliver up to expectation.
 They are permanent magnets, and they do not need an electric current for an efficient magnetic field.
 You need a magnet that can handle weighty treasures and can last for a long time.

 The durable coating on a magnet is essential for its longevity.
 Your magnet will serve you for a long time if it is built to take water, weather impact, and serve diverse purposes without losing its strength every time you go magnet fishing.

 Ensure to get a magnet coated in NiCuNi that is, plated nickel, copper, and nickel.
 This coating is an essential feature of any efficient and optimally functional magnet.
-This three-in-one coating prevents the magnet from corroding.
+This three-in-one coating prevents it from corroding.
 This coating also allows for a bright, aesthetically appealing surface.

 3. The magnetic field strength